Big Data, KDD and Citizen Participation to Ensure Coexistence between Economic Activity and Citizens Quality of Life

-The regulation of economic activity is a question of the utmost relevance in urban planning as urbanism meants to support coexistence of citizens necessities while preserving the health of the commercial economic fabric.
-In this context, the model of diversity embodied by the city of Barcelona (paradigm of other European cities where commercial and leisure activities play a fundamental role in constructing the social, civic and economic values) is under discussion.
+The regulation of economic activity is a question of the utmost relevance in urban planning as urbanism meant to support coexistence of citizens necessities while preserving the health of the commercial economic fabric.
+In this context, the model of diversity embodied by the city of Barcelona (the paradigm of other European cities where commercial and leisure activities play a fundamental role in constructing the social, civic and economic values) is under discussion.

-In this context, the plan elaborates new regulatory proposals that, in addition to protecting the morphological characteristics plot by plot (single zone, road width, maximum/minimum surface, building vulnerability) and providing a dynamic vision of this urban fabric (variable radius, multiple impacts and division of activities according to time zone), highlights the integration of productive activity in the city and its coexistence with the habitability needs of citizens.
+As a result of a two-year process, the plan elaborates new regulatory proposals that, in addition to protecting the morphological characteristics plot by plot (single zone, road width, maximum/minimum surface, building vulnerability) and providing a dynamic vision of this urban fabric (variable radius, multiple impacts and division of activities according to time zone), highlights the integration of productive activity in the city and its coexistence with the habitability needs of citizens.